 Golf .
 Football .
 Soccer .
 Volleyball .
 Track & Field .
 Swim & Dive .
 Water Polo .

 Baseball .
 Softball .
 Basketball .
 Cross Country

 Russian Kettlebell Certified Instructor

 NASM Golf Fitness Specialist

-During my graduate assistantship as a sport and strength & conditioning coach, I was fortunate to learn about the mental aspects of well-being and performance.
+During my time spent at La Verne, I was fortunate to learn about the mental aspects of well-being and performance.
 I'm not just talking about "mental toughness" or other overused cliches, but rather, the truest sense of interior development; a missing link that has been lost for several decades.
 A once foreign idea became very valuable to my exponential growth as a young individual.
-I soon realized that personal development is THE missing link in the majority of athletic programs, higher education, and Western society.
-A lack of interior development is a large reason why we are experiencing several global issues.
+I soon realized that personal development is a missing link in the majority of athletic programs, higher education, and Western society.
+A lack of interior development is a primary reason why we are experiencing several local and global issues.

 A problem?
-Perhaps, but I see this as a great opportunity for personal and collective growth.
+Perhaps to some, but I see this as a great opportunity for personal and collective growth.

-Based on my academic background in leadership & management, kinesiology, strength & conditioning, and business operations, as well as my informal education as a former multi-sport competitive athlete and growing interest in philosophy and integral human psychology, I attempted to put everything I knew on to the table and undergo a process of re-assessment and interpretation.
+Based on my academic background in leadership & management, kinesiology, strength & conditioning, and business operations, as well as my informal education as a former multi-sport competitive athlete and growing interest in philosophy and integral psychology, I am regularly attempting to put everything I know on the table and undergo a process of re-assessment and interpretation.
 When I considered the varying degrees of value within my experience and knowledge, I then attempted to take the best of both worlds and determined 9 performance pillars that are foundational to the well-being and performance of all humans, regardless of age, race, sex, gender or athletic ability.

 Coach & Student

 I consider myself to be a team player who flows between coach and student.